tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Override default signal execution parameters

 Signal execution parameters can be overwritten by setting the "parameterOverrides" field as well.
-For instance, to set "disk_io" signal mount point to "/mnt", customers can specify the configuration below:
+For instance, to set "disk_io" signal mount point to "/mnt", the following configuration can be used:
 ```
 {
    "vmWatchSettings": {